 Growing up I was always impressed with my mom.
 She would single-handedly travel with us three kids cross country every summer.
 Keep in mind ladies that this was before the days of cell phones!

 Horrifying right?!
 I know!

-As I myself became a mom and started traveling with my own kiddos, I began to even more appreciate all that my mom had done to give us those incredible summer vacations.
+As I myself became a mom and started traveling with my own kiddos, I began to really appreciate all that my mom had done to give us those incredible summer vacations.
 I’ve asked her over the years how she did it.
-I discovered it all comes down to planning and the same holds true today.
+I discovered created a Summer Vacation on a budget with kids all comes down to planning.

 Psst!
 For even more help planning for Summer Vacation check out our Vacation Planning on a Budget Bundle.
 Here’s what you get in the bundle ?????

 - 9 Smart Tips to Help You Budget for Your Vacation

 - e-book – Budget Vacations Your Family Will Love

 - Report – Plan a Family Vacation Under $2k

 - e-book – How to Manage Your Money to Plan for A $5K Vacation in Cash

 - Worksheet – How to Manage Your Money to Plan for A $5K Vacation in Cash